daviddalpiaz/appliedstats/model-building.md

 \epsilon \sim N(0, \sigma^2)
 \]

 This assumption, that the errors are normally distributed with some common variance is the key to all of the inference we have done so far.
-We will discuss this is great detail later.
+We will discuss this in great detail later.

 So with our inference tools (ANOVA and $t$-test) we have two potential strategies.
 Start with a very small model (no predictors) and attempt to add predictors.
 Or, start with a big model (all predictors) and attempt to remove predictors.